samsieber/pdfium-render-text-garbage/README.md

 # README

-This is a reproduction of an issue I've run into with creating and setting text on text objects inside of a wasm environment using pdfium-render.
-It's forked from the example in the pdfium-render library
+This is diagnosing an issue I've run into when rendering pdfs.
+They sometimes don't render correctly.

 ## Running the example